Master's Programs Admission

 Students admitted under Provisional Admission will be granted Full Admission upon successful completion of 12 credit hours and fulfillment of the conditions of their admission as determined by the Master's Degrees Admission Committee.

 In some instances, applicants do not have time to submit all of the items required to be considered for Full or Provisional admission before the term begins in which they desire to enroll.
 Some applicants may not have the opportunity to provide both letters of recommendation, a résumé, or all of their official transcripts.
-In these cases, the Master's Degrees Admission Committee, upon receiving enough documentation (monitored by the Office of Graduate Programs), may allow the applicant to register for one term.
+In these cases, the Master's Degrees Admission Committee, upon receiving enough documentation (monitored by the Office of Admissions), may allow the applicant to register for one term.
 The applicant must complete the application process during the first semester and may not register for additional courses beyond the first semester until formal admission has been granted.
 However, formal admission to the University is not guaranteed.

 Applicants with incomplete admission files are not eligible to receive disbursement of financial aid funds.